aws/aws-lc/BUILDING.md

   * [CMake](https://cmake.org/download/) 3.0 or later is required.

-  * A recent version of Perl is recommended.
+  * A recent version of Perl is required.
 On Windows, [Active State Perl](http://www.activestate.com/activeperl/) has been reported to work, as has MSYS Perl.
     [Strawberry Perl](http://strawberryperl.com/) also works but it adds GCC